Mumbi-Sec/Cybersecurity-portfolio/Bug Bounties/ZedBounty/Vivacell (XXE) Challenge.md

 ### Scenario

-Vivacell is days away from launching their flagship bio-tech platform: Everything looks perferct on paper, but engineers keep encountering anomalies that vanish before they csn be logged.
+Vivacell is days away from launching their flagship bio-tech platform: Everything looks perferct on paper, but engineers keep encountering anomalies that vanish before they can be logged.
 Management call it a glitch.
 The lead developer calls it "impossible."
 Youve been quietly invited to validate the system before it goes live.
 No headlines.
 No panic.
 Just you,the code, and whatever its hiding.

 ### Tools Used
 - Burp Suite